Welcome to the home page of

 Part of the new research group is funded by the European Research Council through a Consolidator Grant for my project CRAGSMAN, which seeks to understand The Impact of Cosmic Rays on Galaxy and Cluster Formation.
 At the same time, we are continuing our work on understanding the emergence of large-scale structure in the Local Universe as well as pursuing exciting research on topics in high-energy astrophysics.

-In fall 2017, I am inviting applications for one postdoctoral researcher position as well as one PhD position at Potsdam University to work with me on topics in theoretical astrophysics and cosmological structure formation.
+In fall 2017, the AIP invites applications for a Schwarzschild Fellowship position in extragalactic astrophysics and two postdoctoral researcher positions in the cosmology group to work with me on topics in theoretical astrophysics and cosmological structure formation.

 Current Research download PDF